exoad/exoad/README.md

             </strong>
           </kbd>
         </a>
-        — A Java library to make dealing with ANSI coloring and prettifying CLI text
+        — A Java library to deal with ANSI coloring and prettifying CLI text
         easier
       </li>